 - People who do not have any specific leg conditions or diseases but who wish to protect their feet and ankles from minor injuries.

-- Pregnant mothers during the initial stages of their pregnancy can also use light compression socks to improve blood flow through the legs and prevent varicose veins.
+- Pregnant mothers during the initial stages of their pregnancy can also use light compression socks to improve blood flow through the legs.

 - For people who want to stay fit and keep themselves feeling energized.